wizzomafizzo/MiSTer_BGM/README.md

 ### Playlists

 Music files can be separated into playlists.
 Create a subfolder in the `music` directory and fill it with music files, it will now show up in the control GUI as a playlist.
+Playlists can contain any number and depth of subfolders if you want to organise tracks.

 You can switch between playlists in the control GUI.
-As you switch, the current playlist will also be written to `bgm.ini` so it will be started automatically next boot.
+As you switch, the current playlist will also be written to `bgm.ini`, so it will be started automatically next boot.
 Boot sounds are also taken from the current playlist.

-The `none` playlist can be used to continue using music files from the top level of the `music` folder.
+The `none` playlist (the default) can be used to only use files from the top level of the `music` folder.
 Music files in the top level of the `music` folder and playlist subfolders will not conflict with each other.

+The `all` playlist will play all files from every folder in the `music` folder.

 ### Per track looping